-When 'aclocal -I m4' is run, it will build a aclocal.m4 that m4\includes any file from m4/ that defines a required macro.
-Macros not found locally will still be searched in system-wide directories, as explained in Section 6.3.2 [Macro search path], page 35.
+When 'aclocal -I m4' is run, it will build an aclocal.m4 that m4\includes any file from m4/ that defines a required macro.
+Macros not found locally will still be searched in system-wide directories, as explained in Section 6.3.2 [Macro Search Path], page 36.